Recurring Batman Enemies

 - Dark Mistress: For the Joker.

 - Dumb Blonde: What everyone thinks of her.
-She got an online degree in psychology to show everyone she's more than just a pretty face, but apparently no one could get past it.
+She got an online degree in psychology to show everyone she's more than just a pretty face, but apparently no one could get past it (and given the "advice" she doles out, her degree probably isn't worth the paper it was printed on).
 Her rage at this is what initially drives her to join up with Joker.

 - Genki Girl: Though less humorous than in Batman: TAS and more dangerously psychotic like in the comics.